 - Could positively affect your credit score, as long as you make your payments on time.

-Here at TL Max, we like to provide our customers with as many options as possible.
+Here at TL Max, we try to find as many options as possible for our customers.
 So when setting up your installment loan, you can choose from the following options:

 - Pay your loan back in weekly payments.